 Design and make distinctive workwear for artists and artisan businesses.

 Custom work aprons are a striking way of developing brand identity for a business, as well as providing the specific requirements for the way they work.
 It is fascinating to collaborate with clients exploring their craft practice and figuring out the best overall shape, pocket positions, ties or straps, and fabrics.

 Each apron is crafted with meticulous attention to detail and finish.

-Custom orders have included an ice-cream parlour, independent bookshop, Spanish deli/tapas bar, various artists, a glassmaker and a furniture restorer.
+Custom orders have included an ice-cream parlour, independent bookshop, art conservation studio, Spanish deli/tapas bar, various artists, a glassmaker and a furniture restorer.

 Marine Ices – Camden London.
 A distinctive shaped apron in two sizes. with adjustable neck tie, front pocket, name tags on the back.
 I also made the Marine Ices branded labels, fabric was digitally printed with multiple logos which I cut up and backed.

 Much Ado Books – East Sussex.
 A variation on a classic shape, cut a bit wider for extra coverage because they deal with a lot of dusty boxes of old books, they also requested longer ties to tie up at the front.
 Ochre denim with burgundy colour ties for men’s size and dark green ties for smaller women’s size, ‘antique bronze’ metal D-rings.